Syracuse Child Support Lawyer Works to Resolve Parental Disputes

-Negotiating a fair settlement is in the best interest of your children
+Negotiating a fair settlement is in the best interests of your children

-The Bombardo Law Office, P.C. offers more than 20 years of experience in New York divorce cases.
-I have a detailed knowledge of New York child support guidelines and how the court uses them to ensure that children of divorce are cared for properly.
-New York child support payments are based on the principle that a child has the right to be supported by both parents.
-A caregiver parent provides "in-kind" support: attention, instruction, guidance, and supervision.
-A parent who does not share equally in the caregiver role is expected to compensate by providing monetary support.
-Support payments are linked to your custody arrangements.
+At Bombardo Law Office, P.C. in Syracuse, I have more than 27 years of experience in divorce and family law cases, and a detailed knowledge of New York child support guidelines.
+These laws are based on the principle that a child has the right to be supported by both parents.
+A caregiver parent provides "in-kind" support: attention, instruction, guidance, and supervision, along with the funds necessary to cover their son or daughter’s daily needs.
+Parents who do not share equally in the caregiver role are expected to compensate by providing monetary support.
+Though this concept might seem simple, disputes frequently arise over the accuracy of income information and missed payments.
+My firm delivers effective counsel in a full range of New York child support matters.